 Bridging multiple internet connections can improve the overall internet connection speed.
 This is not a way to improve the individual connection speeds.
 However, if you have multiple connections in your home or office, you can try bridging them together so that your devices will make use of the speeds of both the connections combined together resulting in a way faster internet speed.
 Here is a pretty good guide on how to bridge an internet connection.

 6. Check auto-updates, Torrent clients, etc.

-If some background applications using the internet connection to keep them updated, downloading things, or for any other needs, make sure that you quit it.
+If some background applications use the internet connection to keep them updated, download things, or for any other needs, make sure that you quit it.
 For example, if you use a torrent application such as BitTorrent or uTorrent for downloading torrent files, even after the download has been finished, it will still use your internet connection to seed other torrent users.
-Like that, operating systems such as Windows will use your internet connection to automatically update the OS and features if you didn’t turn them off.
+Like that, operating systems such as Windows will use your internet connection to automatically update the OS and features if you don’t turn them off.

 So make sure that none of the applications are using your internet connection without your knowledge.
 You can do that by simply right-clicking on the taskbar and going to the task manager.
 Then check the network usage.

 Sometimes, the problem may not be at your end.
 If you are living in a rural area with a very small number of internet users for a certain ISP, they might not care about you too much.
 There are also chances for connection troubles in the cable lines in your area only.
 So, the best way to know is to contact the service provider.
 They will try to resolve the issue or tell you if there are any known problems in your region.